stormalf/porth/README.md

 # porth

-python3 forth language following youtube tutorial from Tsoding Daily
+python3 forth language following youtube tutorial from Tsoding Daily.
+Many thanks to him for his tutorial and youtube videos very interesting and helpful.

 Link to the gitlab repo : https://gitlab.com/tsoding/porth/-/blob/master/porth.py

 Youtube link for the first Tutorial : https://youtu.be/8QP2fDBIxjM?list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4

+Note that I'm using Github Copilot that helps a lot to reduce the need of copy/paste by suggesting often the correct way to write code.
+It uses often the same syntax that I used in the current code.
+Sometimes it still suggests a code already implemented but probably it will be improved later to correct this behaviour.
+Very cool!

 ## porth compiler usage